Marketplace Concept: How to Create a B2B Wholesale Marketplace

 - Find what problem to solve

 One of the challenges B2B e-commerce industry faces nowadays is a lack of personalized customer service.
-I have found an amazing quote in the Digital river report about the personalization and customer experience in B2B field.
+I have found an amazing quote in the Digital river report about the personalization and customer experience in B2B field, which aligns perfectly with my search for a Net Promoter Score platform.

 The point here is to create a platform that will remove any boundaries between the suppliers and buyers, provide them with efficient communication channels and analytics tools.